-The IT governance framework used within the Group leverages on best practice and industry leading models such as CoBIT (Control Objectives for Information and Related Technology), ISO 35800, ISO27001, ISO 9001:2015, COSO (Committee of Sponsoring Organisations of the Treadway Commission)/BCP (Business Continuity Planning), ITIL (Information Technology Infrastructure Library), NIST (National Institute of Standards and Technology), among others, in formulating a stated-of-the-art framework for IT governance, risk and compliance management across the Group.
+The Group's IT governance framework focuses on five broader segments, namely strategic alignment, value delivery, performance management, risk management, and resource management.
+Additionally, the IT governance framework used within the Group leverages on best practice and industry leading models such as CoBIT (Control Objectives for Information and Related Technology), ISO 35800, ISO27001, ISO 9001:2015, COSO (Committee of Sponsoring Organisations of the Treadway Commission)/BCP (Business Continuity Planning), ITIL (Information Technology Infrastructure Library), CMMI (Capability Maturity Model Integration), NIST (National Institute of Standards and Technology), FAIR (Factor Analysis of Information Risk), among others, in formulating a state-of-the-art framework for IT governance, risk and compliance management across the Group.
+The key focus areas of the governance framework are as follows: